immobiliare/RealHTTP/README.md

 ## Requirements

-IndomioHTTP can be installed in any platform which supports Swift 5.4+ ON:
+RealHTTP can be installed in any platform which supports Swift 5.4+ ON:

 - iOS 13+
 - Xcode 12.5+